biniyam69/tenx-tasks/README.md

 This will execute the unit tests located in the tests directory.

-## Documentation
-Visit the docs directory for additional documentation and resources.
-The documentation covers important aspects such as code structure, best practices, and additional usage examples.

 ## Notebooks
 The notebooks directory contains Jupyter notebooks that demonstrate specific use cases and analyses.
 Refer to these notebooks for hands-on examples.

-## Contributing
-Contributions are welcome!
-Before contributing, please review our contribution guidelines.

-##  License
-This project is licensed under the MIT License.

-## Network Analysis

-This is a starter python package to analze the slack data to learn about

-* Patter of users messaging behaviour
-* Patter of replies and reactions of users to messages posted both by peers and admins
-* Discover sub-communities by building network graphs of message senders and those who reply or react to those messages